JBibu/JBibu/README.md

 ## About Me

-Sysadmin and web developer currently studying Web Applications Development (DAW).
+Sysadmin and web developer.
 I focus on building practical solutions that connect server infrastructure with web applications.
 I prefer simple, reliable tools and clean configurations.
+I like to keep up with the tech landscape.
 When I'm not working with servers or coding, I enjoy spending time outdoors.

 <a href="https://www.linkedin.com/in/jbibu" target="_blank" rel="noreferrer">More in my LinkedIn</a>